Despite rescue, Seattle startups and banks face SVB blowback

 But Sunday’s federal rescue of SVB depositors hasn’t answered larger questions about who will finance often-risky startups.
 Nor does it reveal whether the SVB meltdown might spread to regional financial institutions, including in Washington.

 “Is my money safe?
-Am I okay to be here?” said Rachel Ayres, spokesperson at Spokane-based Canopy Credit Union, recounting questions credit union members had Monday.
-Ayres said Canopy customer service reps spent a lot time Monday explaining to “worried members that their money is safe.”
+Am I OK to be here?” said Rachel Ayres, spokesperson at Spokane-based Canopy Credit Union, recounting questions credit union members had Monday.
+Ayres said Canopy customer service reps spent a lot of time Monday explaining to worried members “that their money is safe.”

 That has also been the general message from many government and industry officials since regulators shuttered SVB Friday amid a run by panicked customers and a doom-tweet storm by investors.